mastodon/documentation/Running-Mastodon/Elasticsearch-guide.md

 #### Warning: The memory in this list, It's for Elasticsearch.
 It's not total memory of VPS.

-Probably you could start Elasticsearch.
+Probably you can start Elasticsearch.

 After changing these lines, Start Elasticsearch: